 - Dysphagia – patient finds it difficult to swallow food

 - Regurgitation – Food tends to come back up before even making it to the stomach

 - While swallowing, the patient suffers from throat pain or pain in the middle of the chest

 - Uneasiness or dull pain between the shoulder blades

 The initial treatment of the oesophageal cancer is dependant upon the stage as to how far it has grown.
-With an early diagnosis, endoscopic procedures can be carried out, however, if it has advanced to a higher stage, a part or most of the oesophagus is surgically removed.
-Many other treatments are recommended such as chemotherapy, targeted therapy, radiation therapy, Immunotherapy, etc.
+With an early diagnosis, endoscopic procedures can be carried out, however, if it has advanced to a higher stage, a part or most of the food pipe is surgically removed.
+Many other treatments are recommended such as chemotherapy, targeted therapy, radiation therapy, immunotherapy, etc.